Kevin Deutsch: Questions about sources

 Following the release of Deutsch's second book, Pill City, reporters from The Baltimore Sun and Baltimore City Paper challenged the book's veracity.
-On February 10, 2017, The Baltimore Sun published an article quoting government officials that cast doubt on the book, and Deutsch's practice of changing the names of individuals and places he documented.
+On February 10, 2017, The Baltimore Sun published an article quoting government officials that cast doubt on the book and Deutsch's practice of changing the names of individuals and places he documented.
 Core elements of the book could not be substantiated, including "the dates, circumstances and victims involved in homicides Deutsch describes in detail".
 The City Paper was not able to confirm the existence of almost any person described in the book, including incidental characters not involved in crime who would have no reason to fear exposure.
 Despite a detailed explanation of events in the trauma department at the University of Maryland Medical Center, no record exists of Deutsch visiting it.
-Of the murders described in the book, several did not appear to match any of Baltimore area's recorded murders during the year-long time period.
+Of the murders described in the book, several did not appear to match any of the Baltimore area's recorded murders during the year-long time period.
 The City Paper, despite inquiring with both the police and other experts on the Baltimore underworld, was unable to verify the existence of characters who might possibly have been analogues for "old-school drug kingpin Jimmy Masters" nor a "nationally famous" Reverend Grier, despite a detailed description of a high-profile and well-attended funeral for Grier in the book.

-The Baltimore Sun article also included an extended video interview with Deutsch, in which he defended his work and his use of anonymous sourcing, which he said was needed to protect the safety of interviewees.
+The Baltimore Sun article also included an extended video interview with Deutsch, in which he defended his work and his use of anonymous sourcing, which he said was needed to protect the interviewees' safety.
 The "Author's Note" in Deutsch's book includes a section detailing his methodology.
 It states that "In order to disguise the identities of interviewees, most of their names have been changed.
 For that same reason, certain locations, physical descriptions, and other identifying details have been altered or obscured".

 Within a week of the Baltimore Sun story, both Newsday and The New York Times announced separate internal reviews of Deutsch's past writing.
 Baltimore TV writer/producer David Simon said "After reading, I think this book is, by and large, a wholesale fabrication."

-On February 24, 2017, The New York Times published an editors' note on the sole article Deutsch wrote for the paper, detailing its investigation and conclusion:
+On February 24, 2017, The New York Times published an editor's note on the sole article Deutsch wrote for the paper, detailing its investigation and conclusion: